GreenAI-Uppa/AIPowerMeter/docsrc/experiments/experiments.rst

    inputs = tokenizer(sentence*n_input, return_tensors="pt") # Tokenization + format input
    inputs = inputs.to(device)

-First outputs:

-We chose to vary the input size from 50 to 500 token with a 50 tokens step (Bert is limited to 512 tokens).
-Each measure consumption last at least 20 seconds in order to have 10 metrics in our output.
+We chose to vary the input size from 50 to 500 tokens with a 50 token step.
+Each consumption measure lasts at least 20 seconds in order to have 10 measurements (we set the period parameter to 2).

-Here we can see the evolution of GPU and CPU consumption in Joule compared to the input size.
-The output is pretty interesting because GPU consumption seems to be linear compared to the input size.
-Whereas the CPU consumption decrease until a 300 tokens input size then shoot up to 0.26J per iteration.
+In the following figure, we can see the evolution of GPU and CPU consumptions in Joules compared to the input size.
+Interestingly, the GPU consumption shows a linear correlation with the input size.
+On the other hand, the CPU consumption decreases until a 300 token input size then raises up to 0.26J per iteration.

 .. image:: GPU_CPU.png
    :width: 400pt
    :align: center

-On the next figure we can see the evolution of latency in seconds compared to the input size.
-The measure is clearly not linear.
-A gap appears at 300-350 tokens.
-This observation let us think that a link exists beetween CPU consumption and latency.
+On the next figure, we can see the evolution of latency in seconds compared to the input size.
+The measure is clearly not linear as a gap appears at a size of 300-350 tokens.
+On this plot, the link between the latency and the energy consumption is not trivial.

 .. image:: latency.png
    :width: 400pt
    :align: center

-These outputs are interesting because iteration has been realised on GPU.
-We shouldn't be able to see a link between CPU consumption and latency.